 Even though long queue lines had been replaced with registered appointments, the new status quo proved insufficient when remote services appeared in the market – both for the clients valuing their time and companies aiming to lower their customer support costs.
-This, in turn, led to most companies being able to provide their clients with possibilities to receive services at the comfort of their homes.
+This, in turn, led to most companies being able to provide their clients with the possibility to receive services in the comfort of their homes.

 Ensure your customers are real.
 Schedule a free demo here.

-The rapid changes to the industries bring an increasing number of challenges.
-Innovation often comes with a price – practical as they are, new ways of solving various issues are implemented quicker than it is possible to remove all the flaws.
+The rapid changes in different industries bring an increasing number of challenges.
+Innovation often comes with a price – practical as they are, new ways of solving various issues are implemented quicker than removing all the flaws.
 In the past, ID verification was easy enough – validating the documents provided by a person face-to-face was somewhat reliable, and, at the very least, it scared away fraudsters to an extent.

 The process of verifying documents is quite simple.
 Let’s use iDenfy’s service as an example.

 Our ID verification method utilizes AI, machine learning, and human intelligence.
 It supports more than 3000 documents from 200+ countries, such as:

 - Residence permits.